GDPR Policy – Data Privacy Notice

 We have registered with ICO and this registration covers all Wild Dog businesses.

-- film & media production, photography and journalism
+- Film & media production, photography and journalism

-- Translation, editing and localisation through Decipherit
+- Translation and editing through Decipherit

 Why do we collect data?